Nautilloid/bloggy/content/lab/OpenVAS Installation/index.md

 description: "Installing OpenVAS vulnerabilty scanner on Kali"
 tags: ["Vulnerablilty Scanner", "Kali", "OpenVAS", "Greenbone", "Tools"]
 categories: ["Tool Setup"]
+description: "A step-by-step guide to installing and troubleshooting OpenVAS on Kali Linux.
+Learn how to set up the Greenbone vulnerability scanner, resolve common issues like PostgreSQL upgrades, and configure the service for remote access.
+Includes practical tips and screenshots for a smooth installation process."
 ---

 Installing OpenVAS on Kali for free vulnerability scanner